foundata/guidelines/oci-container-image-guide.md

 - By default, a publication attempt MUST use a version-first candidate tag in the final repository.
 A versioned release uses `<version>-candidate.<run-id>.g<source-revision-short>`, for example `1.8.2-candidate.01k3z8h6v4n7c2m9p5q1r0s8tx.g7ac94d12`.
 An unversioned project uses `g<source-revision-short>-candidate.<run-id>`.
 ConClear generates and validates the tag.
 - A candidate reference MUST NOT be intentionally reused for a different publication attempt; every attempt, including a rebuild of the same source revision, uses a new reference.
 - Candidate content and evidence MUST be safe to disclose publicly.
-Deleting or expiring a Quay tag may leave unreferenced manifests and blobs until garbage collection.
+Deleting or expiring a tag may leave unreferenced manifests and blobs until registry garbage collection.
 - Where the registry supports tag immutability, the release workflow SHOULD enable it for candidate and release tags.
-- ConClear MUST set a [bounded default candidate lifetime](https://docs.redhat.com/en/documentation/red_hat_quay/3.15/html/use_red_hat_quay/image-tags-overview) and refuse promotion after expiry.
+- ConClear MUST set a bounded default candidate lifetime through the selected registry-control backend and refuse promotion after expiry.
 Repository configuration MAY shorten but MUST NOT extend or disable it.
-Immediately after publication, ConClear MUST set the expiration through the [Quay tag API](https://docs.redhat.com/en/documentation/red_hat_quay/3/html/red_hat_quay_api_reference/tag).
+The backend MUST verify that the provider retained or otherwise enforces the requested deadline.
 - A workflow MUST NOT use a separate candidate repository unless it copies or recreates every signature and attestation in the final repository, then verifies the subjects and identities before promotion.
-[OCI referrers](https://docs.redhat.com/en/documentation/red_hat_quay/3.15/html/red_hat_quay_api_reference/referrers), Cosign signatures and attestations are repository-scoped; `skopeo copy --all` does not move them.
+[OCI referrers](https://github.com/opencontainers/distribution-spec/blob/main/spec.md#listing-referrers), Cosign signatures and attestations are repository-scoped; `skopeo copy --all` does not move them.
 - The run identifier MUST be a lowercase [ULID](https://github.com/ulid/spec) generated by ConClear as its release-run identity.
 It sorts by time and prevents reference collisions.
 Each rebuild gets a new identifier, locally or in CI.
 - After writing a release or convenience tag, promotion MUST compare it with the verified digest and record the result.
 A missing or different tag is an operational failure.
 - After successful promotion, ConClear MUST delete the temporary candidate tag.
 A rejected or abandoned candidate MUST be deleted explicitly or left to its configured expiration.
-Delayed removal of unreferenced manifests and blobs by [Quay garbage collection](https://docs.redhat.com/en/documentation/red_hat_quay/3.15/html/manage_red_hat_quay/garbage-collection) is not a release failure.
+Delayed removal of unreferenced manifests and blobs by registry garbage collection is not a release failure.